GSH-Open-source-projects/Esp8266-Home-Humidity-device/README.md

  3. Power-supply for it.
  4. Designing one beautiful Plastic CAD or use the ordinary Traditional container like [this][1].

-SO As we are doing on it we update this project.
+So as we are doing working on it, we would update the GitHub Repo of this project.

 For the first part of it i have tried the DHT11 sensor and RL202 sensor which the RL202  reading failed by this codes and the DHT11 try have been successful, by [this code][2] from [this][3] post by adding 200ms delay to the main loop function.: